zmcgrath96/hypedsearch/README.md

 # hypedsearch
 ## **hy**brid **pe**pti**d**e **search**ing tool

+For more information about hypedsearch, installation and usage instructions, please see the documentation [found here](https://hypedsearch.readthedocs.io/en/latest/).

+---

 `hypedsearch` is a tool for identifying both hybrid and non-hybrid protein sequences from mass spectrometry data. `hypedsearch` takes MS/MS files (`mzML` only currently) and `fasta` files as inputs and identifies peptides, both hybrid and nonhybrid.

 `hypedsearch` identifies sequences by using a method called "k-mer extension".
 If you're not familiar, a "k-mer" is a k long string, or in this case, k long sequence of amino acids.
 The process, at a high level, works like this: